Fancy a trip of a lifetime tour? Landing on a glacier by helicopter in Juneau, Alaska was a tour of a lifetime.

 When we landed on the glacier we were given a trekking pole and crampons were put on our boots to be sturdy walking on the ice.

 We walked around the glacier for an hour.
-It is completely different to walking on snow, the ice is hard and sharp and in other parts soft and slushy.
+It is completely different from walking on snow, the ice is hard and sharp and in other parts soft and slushy.

 After the guided walk, it was time to take off the crampons and give back the trekking pole and get back onboard the helicopter for our ride back.
 The journey back only took ten minutes.
 The tour was a total of three hours.